-I explored these themes in the following books: (Un)Manly Citizens: J.J.
+My early books: (Un)Manly Citizens: J.J.
 Rousseau’s and Germaine de Stael’s Subversive Women (Hopkins, 1999); Feminist Thinkers and the Demands of Femininity (Routledge, 2006); W Stands for Women: How the George W. Bush Presidency Shaped a New Politics of Gender (co-edited with Michaele Ferguson, Duke, 2007); and Simone de Beauvoir’s Political Thinking (co-edited with Patricia Moynagh, Univ. of Illinois, 2006).

-Visual culture, and film in particular, are my newest passion.
 With Bonnie Honig, I co-edited Politics, Theory, and Film: Critical Encounters with Lars von Trier (Oxford 2016).
-My current book project is on the feminist filmmakers Agnès Varda, Chantal Akerman, Catherine Breillat.

-Politics with Beauvoir: Freedom in the Encounter is my latest book, published in August 2017 by Duke University Press.
-You can read the introduction to that book here: https://www.dukeupress.edu/Assets/PubMaterials/978-0-8223-6970-7_601.pdf
+Politics with Beauvoir: Freedom in the Encounter is my latest single authored book, published in 2017 by Duke University Press.
+This book won the Pamela Jensen Prize for Best Book in Politics, Literature, and Film from the American Political Science Asssociation in 2018.

 Department of Political Science

 Schenectady, NY, 12308